 - Homeowners 65 and over receive an exemption on city and property taxes on the first $150,000 of assessed value.

 - Residents also receive dividend checks from oil revenues.

 For all of its tax benefits, Alaska does not rank high among overall retirement destinations.
 WalletHub ranks it 32nd, while Bankrate ranks it 36th.
 Both factor cost of living, quality of life, and health-care factors in their rankings.
 The remaining top 10 tax-friendly states for retirees, according to Kiplinger, include:

 - Wyoming.
 Like Alaska, Wyoming’s oil revenue also minimizes income and sales taxes for residents.
 With low property taxes as well, the state ranks in the top 10 in both WalletHub and Bankrate surveys.

 - South Dakota.
 No state income tax, relatively low sales taxes, enough said.

 - Mississippi.
-MI exempts Social Security benefits from state income tax.
+MS exempts Social Security benefits from state income tax.
 It also excludes withdrawals from IRAs and 401(k) plans, income from public and private pensions, and other types of qualified retirement income.
 The state is the 10th best state for retirement in the Bankrate survey, but only the low 43rd according to WalletHub.

 - Florida.
-The Sunshine state has no state income tax.
+The Sunshine State has no state income tax.
 There are also homestead exemptions for residents 65 and older.

 - Pennsylvania.
 The state exempts most retirement income from state taxes.
 In addition, residents pay no sales tax on clothing and non-prescription drugs.
 Pennsylvania is another state in which Bankrate and WalletHub disagree on its attractiveness as a retirement destination.
 WalletHub ranks it the 9th best state for retirees.
 Bankrate ranks it 31st.